-Expenditures reported on the Schedule are presented in conformity with accounting principles generally accepted in the United States and the amounts presented are derived from the School District's general ledger
+Expenditures reported on the Schedule are presented on the accrual basis of accounting, in conformity with accounting principles generally accepted in the United States and the amounts presented are derived from the School District's general ledger.

 3. PASS-THROUGH PROGRAMS